 Some of these have security implications, and thus is why we are here ;-) We'll just list the ones we think are relevant.
 Feel free to cut and paste these into a firewall script, or other file that is run during boot (like /etc/rc.local).
-Or your distribution may have their own way of tuning this.
+Red Hat provides the sysctl command for dynamically adjusting these values (see man page).
+Or they can permanently be set in /etc/sysctl.conf with your text editor of choice. sysctl is executed during init, and uses these values.
 You can read up on what these mean in /usr/src/linux/Documentation/sysctl/README and other files in the kernel Documentation directories.